ucsb-seclab/dr_checker/README.md

 ```
 The script builds, links and runs DR.CHECKER on all the drivers, as such might take **considerable time(45 min-90 min)**.
 If you want to run DR.CHECKER manually on individual drivers, refer [standalone](https://github.com/ucsb-seclab/dr_checker/tree/master/docs/standalone.md)

-The above script performs following tasks in a multiprocesser mode to make use of all CPU cores:
+The above script performs following tasks in a multiprocessor mode to make use of all CPU cores:
 #### 3.2.1.
 LLVM Build
 * Enabled by default.